 Furthermore, I think:

-- the A380 will be the last large four (quad) engine commercial passenger aircraft to be built.
+- the A380 will be the last large four (quad) engine commercial passenger aircraft to be built, and

 The A380 is a passenger magnet.
 Many passengers tell me “this is the best flight I have ever had” when I meet them in the cabin and farewell them at the door.
 They comment on the smooth ride that the signature “Dance of the Ailerons” provides.
 They love the space.
 They love the entertainment.
 They love the quietness that calms everyone.
 A calming white noise pervades the cabin that settles everyone down.
 Babies don’t cry, so mothers relax, the passengers relax.
 Meanwhile the pictures outside fly past at 85 percent of the speed of sound.